 Rolling or “wave-like” undulations across otherwise normal-looking skin is caused by damage under the skin’s surface.
 These scars tend to be wide and shallow in appearance.

 Treatments: Laser resurfacing with Er:YAG can potentially yield a good result for this type of scars.
 However, those deeper and larger scars might need subcision procedure to enhance the resurfacing effect of the laser.
 The scar is cut away and unbound from the tissue below, releasing the fibrotic tissue underneath.
 Collagen and other connective tissues form under the scar, thus leveling it with the surface.
-Platelet rich plasma (PRP) and Rejuran Healer PN/PDRN is an alternative treatment option for acne scar or it can be combined with lasers for a even better result.
+Rejuran Healer PN/PDRN is an alternative treatment option for acne scar or it can be combined with lasers for a even better result.

 Result of treating acne scars with Er:YAG laser